angular/angular/aio/content/guide/built-in-directives.md

 <code-example header="src/app/app.component.html" path="built-in-directives/src/app/app.component.html" region="NgIf-1"></code-example>

 When the `isActive` expression returns a truthy value, `NgIf` adds the `ItemDetailComponent` to the DOM.
-When the expression is falsy, `NgIf` removes the `ItemDetailComponent` from the DOM and disposes of the component and all of its sub-components.
+When the expression is falsy, `NgIf` removes the `ItemDetailComponent` from the DOM and disposes of the component and all of its subcomponents.

 For more information on `NgIf` and `NgIfElse`, see the [NgIf API documentation](api/common/NgIf).